bahern82/interactive_dashboard/README.md

 For testing purposes Cloud9's run mode was used to host the website during development.

 The dashboard was thoroughly tested during development in Chrome developer tools as each feature was introduced.It was tested in terms of appearance and functionality on mobiles,tablets and laptop devices.
+Calculated statistics used on the dashboard e.g. "Points Per Game %","goals per game" were manually compared against those found on the offical Premiership website - https://www.premierleague.com/ .

 As an extra precaution all links,functionality and layouts have been checked post development and post deployment in Google Chrome.
+The use of dataset filters (including combinations) was thoroughly tested post deployment.
 No issues were detected in Google Chrome browser.

 ### Validation